 CSU-LSAMP PROUD Scholars

-The CSU-LSAMP Program for Recognition of Undergraduate Distinction (CSU-LSAMP PROUD) is a program designed to recognize and highlight the achievements of our outstanding LSAMP students.
+The CSU-LSAMP Program Recognizing Outstanding Undergraduate Distinction (CSU-LSAMP PROUD) is a program designed to recognize and highlight the achievements of our outstanding LSAMP students.

 Each year, Cal Poly's LSAMP Program selects four of its current students or alumni based upon their personal achievements, such as: outstanding academic performance, research accomplishments, community service, leadership, and/or personal triumph.